yingkunwu/kmops/README.md

 <a name="Evaluation"></a>
 ## Evaluation

-Everything required for evaluation will be automatically saved in the folder that saves wandb logging data to ensure evaluation uses exactly the same settings as training.
+Everything required for evaluation will be automatically saved in the folder that saves wandb logging data during training to ensure evaluation uses exactly the same settings as training.
 ```
 python evaluate.py --wandb_folder 8keypoints_o2o_stereobj
 ```